 This gene encodes a non-collagenous glycoprotein component of the tectorial membrane, which covers the auditory hair cells in the cochlea of the inner ear.
 A similar protein in mouse functions in low-frequency hearing. [provided by RefSeq, Jul 2013]

 GeneCards Summary for TECTB Gene

 TECTB (Tectorin Beta) is a Protein Coding gene.
-Diseases associated with TECTB include Deafness, Autosomal Recessive 21 and Usher Syndrome, Type 1B.
+Diseases associated with TECTB include Deafness, Autosomal Recessive 21 and Deafness, Autosomal Recessive 4, With Enlarged Vestibular Aqueduct.
 Among its related pathways are Metabolism of proteins and Post-translational modification- synthesis of GPI-anchored proteins.
 An important paralog of this gene is ZPLD1.

 UniProtKB/Swiss-Prot for TECTB Gene